 “But we found that the largest barrier to cancer care was transportation to appointments,” Shockney said.
-“This is why Johns Hopkins created a cancer management program that is designed for the whole family.
+“This is why Johns Hopkins created a cancer care management program that is designed for the whole family.
 Cancer affects caregivers too.”

-|How does Cancer affect Caregivers?|
+How does Cancer affect Caregivers?

 |A cancer diagnosis can affect caregivers in variety of ways.
 The two most common negative reactions found among cancer caregivers are:

-Online Cancer Care Site
+Online Cancer Care Management Site

-Johns Hopkins created a cancer management program with an online cancer care site.
+Johns Hopkins created a cancer care management program with an online cancer care site.
 The site has six key features: